apache/apisix-website/blog/en/blog/2023/10/18/ingress-apisix.md

 ## Ideal Architecture for Gateway API

 Gateway API is the next-generation version of the Ingress API, offering enhanced functionality and expressiveness.
 Currently, Gateway API has gained support from numerous vendors and projects.
-As one of the implementers of Gateway API, Ingress APISIX not only adheres to the standard specifications of Gateway API but also combines the rich features of Apache APISIX to provide users with a broader range of gateway configurations and policy options.
+As one of the implementers of Gateway API, APISIX Ingress Controller not only adheres to the standard specifications of Gateway API but also combines the rich features of Apache APISIX to provide users with a broader range of gateway configurations and policy options.

 The implementation of the new architecture further advances the realization of Gateway API, enabling better routing configuration and policies while reducing maintenance costs.
 This makes it easier to deploy and use, while also leveraging the advantages of Gateway API to improve the management efficiency of the API gateway.

 ![Gateway API](https://static.apiseven.com/uploads/2023/10/17/9n1XraKT_Ingress-APISIX-5.png)

-## How to Deploy and Use the New Ingress APISIX
+## How to Deploy and Use the New APISIX Ingress Controller

-In this chapter, we will explain the high-available installation and deployment of Ingress APISIX in Kubernetes, and demonstrate how to configure `ApisixRoute` to access the `httpbin` application service in an example.
+In this chapter, we will explain the high-available installation and deployment of APISIX Ingress Controller in Kubernetes, and demonstrate how to configure `ApisixRoute` to access the `httpbin` application service in an example.

-### Install Ingress APISIX
+### Install APISIX Ingress Controller

 1. You can run the following command to clone the APISIX source code from Github: